vindar/tgx/README.md

 ## Using the library.

+**TODO**

-**TODO.
-Have a look at the docstrings in the header files and check the examples for the time being :-)**
+- Documentation available in the docstrings located in the header files.

+- Basic library usage can be found by looking at the examples located in the `/examples` sub-directory.

+- Python conversion scripts needed to import meshes and textures are  located in the `/extras - converters` sub-directory.